 What is the Decolonize Un-Conference?

-The Decolonize Un-Conference is a radical retreat for people of color to listen, learn, teach, engage and connect with one another over the course of two days.
-The purpose of this time is to bring together new and experienced activists working across human, animal and environmental justice movements to challenge each other and better understand each other and our work through a decolonial framework.
+The Decolonize Un-Conference is an opportunity to learn, heal, and cultivate community through acknowledging the personal and local impacts of colonization.
+This is a radical retreat for activists of color to listen, learn, teach, engage and connect with one another over the course of two days, and bring together new and experienced activists working across human, animal and environmental justice movements.
 While pushing for policy and structural change is important, the un-conference is a space to push beyond dismantling oppressive systems and imagine alternatives for the present and future of our communities.

 Who should apply?

 We encourage applications from people who can speak on issues related to Indigeneity, anti-blackness and white fragility within communities of color, internalized racism, dismantling the Latinx identity, connections between land, food, animals, and bodily autonomy, art as activism, healing, spirituality, and community and self-care.
-Selected speakers will be provided a small honorarium, in addition to housing and transportation if needed.
+Selected speakers will be provided a small honorarium.

 Is there a cost?